jcardarelli/mail-in-a-box-terraform/README.md

 ```

 ## Pre-commit hook to generate terraform graph files
-Requires `graphviz` on your local system, which can be installed with `sudo apt install graphviz`.
+Requires `graphviz` on your local system, which can be installed with `sudo apt install graphviz` or `brew install graphviz`.

 Put this script in the file `.git/hooks/pre-commit` and run `chmod +x` to automatically add graphs for every git commit.